lunarphp/lunar/docs/core/upgrading.md

 Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.7`.

+## [UNRELEASED]

+### High Impact

+#### Media Conversions
+The `lunar.media.conversions` configuration has been removed, in favour of registering custom media definitionss instead.
+Media definition classes allow you to register media collections, conversions and much more.
+See [Media Collections](/core/reference/media.html#media-collections) for further information.

 ## 0.7

 ### High Impact